ROCm/rocm-install-on-linux/docs/install/3rd-party/tensorflow-install.rst

 * :ref:`install-tensorflow-wheels`

-For hardware, software, and third-party framework compatibility between ROCm and TensorFlow, refer to:
+For hardware, software, and third-party framework compatibility between ROCm and TensorFlow, see the following resources:

 * :ref:`system-requirements`